russhughes/ili9342c_mpy/README.md

   defaults to `BLACK`.
 See the README.md in the fonts directory for example fonts.

+- `ILI9342C.write(bitap_font, s, x, y[, fg, bg])`

+  Write text to the display using the specified proportional bitmap font with the coordinates as the upper-left corner of the text.
+The foreground and background colors of the text can be set by the optional arguments fg and bg, otherwise the foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
+See the README.md in the fonts directory for example fonts.
+Returns the width of the string as printed in pixels.

 - `ILI9342C.draw(vector_font, s, x, y[, fg, bg])`

   Draw text to the display using the specified hershey vector font with the